One Vision Independence -The grand narrative for the post-industrial society

 - That is why the family unit, as the crucible of the socialization process, should always be considered as sacrosanct.
 It is the nucleus of civilization and the primary building block of civil society.

-- Once the lessons are learned and internalized they open the path to an empathic life – the ability to make better decisions and better life choices by expanding our awareness beyond the needs of the self and self-gratification.
+- Once the lessons are learned and internalized they open the path to an empathic life – the ability to make better decisions and better life choices by expanding our awareness beyond the needs of the self and self-gratification, which exposes the poison of the "greed is good" philosophy and culture.

 - The empathic life is the pathway to true, lasting happiness and to a sense of peace at the deepest levels of the human psyche we call the soul.

-- The solution to almost every social problem is not bureaucrats dictating and directing behaviour, but rather improving human decision-making at both the personal and collective level through a healthy socialization process.
+- The solution to almost every social problem resulting from poor conduct is not bureaucrats dictating and directing behaviour, but rather improving human decision-making at both the personal and collective level through a healthy socialization process underpinned by open, peer-to-peer reputation management.

 - The solution to the scourge of terrorism is not an endless war on terrorism, but rather practical measures that replace the sense of injustice with a sense of hope through a shared vision of the future.

-- Our ability to cooperate is represented by economic power which finds expression in the flow of financial capital around the globe in the free market economy.
+- Our ability to cooperate is represented by economic power which finds expression in the flow of financial capital in the free market economy, working towards the common good.

-- To ensure greater fairness, economic power, rather than residing in the hands of the few, should be democratized so that it flows to areas of greatest social value as well as to areas of greatest financial profit, to better suit the needs of the post-industrial society.
+- To ensure greater fairness, economic power, rather than residing in the hands of the few, should be democratized to better suit the needs of the post-industrial society, on a global basis.

 - We now have the technology to expand and strengthen liberal democracy beyond national borders to help make better decisions in the interest of all people, not just in the interest of nation states.

-- The future is not governments taxing and redistributing wealth, but rather a self-managing society where people help themselves and help others directly through an economic model that puts people first.
+- The future is not governments redistributing wealth through taxation, but rather a self-managing society where people help themselves and help others directly through an economic model that puts people first.

 - The future is not big taxing, big spending and big footprint government but rather the exact opposite.
-Small footprint government with politicians who understand their role is to represent the will of the people, not impose their will on the people.
+Small footprint government that understands how a technology-empowered peer-to-peer society in a free market economy can enable more people to live meaningful lives in peace, prosperity and the greatest freedom.

 - The future is not sacrificing our privacy for the trinkets of free online services.
 The future is privacy-secure, advertising-free and manipulation-free online services and social networks funded by corporate social responsibility.